 Meeting all eligibility requirements does not guarantee funding.

-Applications are assessed according to the specific criteria listed below.
+Applications are assessed according to:

 - relevance of the proposed project as it relates to the applicant’s previous cultural experiences

 - Clear intent to pursue a career in arts, heritage or culture

 - Realistic goals and appropriate planning

 - Effective and appropriate budgeting